-Whole class teaching provides a way to get an idea over to the whole group and can be used for every subject, from maths to art.
+Whole class teaching provides a way to get a concept or idea over to the whole group and can be used for every subject, from maths to art.
 For example, if the teacher wants to introduce colour mixing, she may give a simple demonstration first, and then have a discussion with the whole class, after which the children can go off to experiment for themselves.
 Some will get on straight away, doing wonderful things, recording their results etc. while others may have difficulties that require the teacher's help.
+What is important is that all children enjoy the process.
 In this way the teacher can use their time more effectively; allowing some children to progress on their own, while giving additional help, encouragement, and support to those who might need it.

 The teachers role is to make sure the children have a balanced day and have the full experiance of our system.
-As well as assess the childs learning and development so the individual child is planned and catered for in every area of their development.
-They also need to make sure that every area is filled to its capacity and available to all the children.
+Our teachers will assess the childs learning and development, using observations of children using the environment.
+This insures the individual child is planned and catered for in every area of their learning and development.
+The teachers need to make sure that every area is filled to its capacity with equipment, and available to all the children.

 the areas that should be available are: